-Amsterdam features the world’s oldest international stock exchange, established in 1602.
-This northern city with its lovely houseboats, open-minded attitudes, and typical 'bruine kroegen' has plenty to offer its visitors.
-Amsterdam is compact enough to navigate on foot.
-Depending on what you’re looking for, the city has a neighborhood for just about everyone, from the touristy Old Center with its monumental Dam Square, the infamous Red Light District, and vibrant Old Jewish Quarter to the upscale Jordaan, where enchanting courtyards and old-fashioned facades adorned with colorful stone tablets rub shoulders with hip restaurants and creative art studios.
-Amsterdam is one of the world’s most libertine and forward-thinking cities, a true gem waiting for you to discover.
+Like we mentioned before, Amsterdam is compact enough to navigate on foot.
+Depending on what you’re looking for, the city has a neighborhood for just about everyone, from the touristy Old Center with its monumental Dam Square, infamous Red Light District, and vibrant Old Jewish Quarter to the upscale Jordaan, where enchanting courtyards and old-fashioned facades adorned with colorful stone tablets rub shoulders with hip restaurants and creative art studios.
+Choosing a vacation rental here in the one of these areas will definitely make you experience how it feels to live like a local.
+If you are on a tighter budget, you can easily book a fabulous bed and breakfast near the Leidse Square or stay in a fantastic sunny studio apartment rental near the famous Vondelpark.
+These areas are very popular as a starting point for you to explore the Amsterdam inner city.